TomaszPosluszny/bus-ticket-Angular/README.md

-# Airline Ticket Reservation App - ticket booking app
+# Bus Ticket Reservation App - ticket booking app

-Airline Ticket Reservation App is an Angular-based application that allows users to easily book airline tickets.
+Bus Ticket Reservation App is an Angular-based application that allows users to easily book bus tickets.
 The app enables users to browse available flights, search for connections based on various criteria such as departure location, destination, date, and number of passengers.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.11.